Trustable Compliance Report#

 AOU-17

-The integrator is responsible for identifying additional misbehaviours for the JSON library, defining appropriate mitigations, and ensuring that these mitigations are thoroughly validated.
+The integrator shall identify misbehaviours for nlohmann/json, define appropriate mitigations, and ensure that these mitigations are thoroughly validated, whenever using nlohmann/json.

 0.00